ZakArmstrong99/Amazon_Product_Review_ETL/README.md

 ![final_df](https://user-images.githubusercontent.com/107213807/193126472-92776c0d-f895-436b-b732-5fdcc9f644a2.png)

-about 57% of the reviews are unpaid five star reviews and .09% reviews are paid five star reviews.
+About 57% of the reviews are unpaid five star reviews and .09% reviews are paid five star reviews.

 ## Summary: